1777 Sentry Parkway West

 Seungheon Han, PMP

-Seungheon Han has four years of experience in planning, project management, project controls, design documents review and procurement.
+Seungheon Han has five years of experience in planning, project management, project controls, design documents review and procurement.
 He has worked on an array of projects in the education, health care and military sectors, where he managed costs, schedules, materials and safety.
 Seungheon is skilled in the analysis of schedule delay, disruption and lost productivity, and in the evaluation of damages.
 His computer graphics expertise plays an important role in his ability to demonstrate inefficiency and lost productivity.

 - The University of Texas at Austin, M.S., Civil Engineering